perkinsml/disaster_response_pipeline/README.md

 ## Executing the program
 Run the following commands in the project's root directory to set up the database and model:
 1. To run the ETL pipeline that extracts, cleans and transforms the message and category data, and stores it in the DisasterResponse.db database:
+        ```
-        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+        python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+        ```
 1. To run the ML pipeline that trains and saves the classifier:
+       ```
-        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+       python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+       ```

-Running the ETL and ML pipelines is not necessary to start the web app.
+Re-running the ETL and ML pipelines is not necessary to start the web app.

-You can simply execute the following commands to run the web app., regardless of whether or not you choose to run the ETL and ML pipelines:
+After following the installation instructions above, you can simply execute the following commands to run the web app., regardless of whether or not you choose to re-run the ETL and ML pipelines:
 1. From the app directory:
     ```
     export FLASK_APP=run.py